-According to a 2017 study by the Manufacturing Institute, APICS and Deloitte, women make up about 47 percent of the total workforce but only 29 percent of the manufacturing workforce.
+According to the most recent figures from the U.S. Census Bureau, women make up about 47 percent of the total workforce but only 30 percent of the manufacturing workforce.

 At Versa Pak, women have always been a key part of our team in the front office as well as on the manufacturing floor.
-We sat down with three of the women of Versa Pak – sales executive Erika Geier, shift supervisor Crystal Weis and associate Maddie Nigh – to learn more about their experiences and what women bring to a manufacturing role.
+We sat down with three of the women of Versa Pak – sales executive/office manager Heather Hoffman, quality technician Holly Tonkin, and line operator Jodi Youngs – to learn more about their experiences and what women bring to a manufacturing role.

 Watch the video or read a summary of the conversation below.

 Q: Tell us about your roles at Versa Pak.